Sterwen-Technology/navigation_server/doc/Server-Router.md

 One particular Publisher is the Injector that allows sending the output of one instrument to the input of another one.

 ### Filters

+### Configuration Yaml file

+The file includes the global parameters